 Comfortable and Safe Tooth Extractions

 At Exceptional Dentistry & Sedation Center, we try our best to preserve our patients’ natural teeth whenever possible.
 However, there are some circumstances when the best option is to remove one or more teeth.
 Don’t worry, we’ll make sure you are nice and numb and possibly sedated for any potential tooth extractions in Gainesville.
-If your tooth has been giving your problems, contact us to determine whether extraction is the right treatment for you.
+If your tooth has been giving your problems, contact us to determine whether tooth extractions from our Gainesville, FL dentist are the right treatment for you.

 Why Your Tooth May Need to Be Extracted